blueocto/motor-garage-ecomm-wp/wp-content/plugins/formidable/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.5.3 =
+* New: HTML emails using wpautop will now also convert line breaks into <br /> tags.
+* New: Improved support for importing large XML files.
+Previously a file over 200MB would trigger a "parser error : internal error: Huge input lookup" error.
+* Fix: When an HTML email includes a body tag, only the content of the body tag will use wpautop.
+* Fix: A duplicated field group would merge into one larger field group instead of creating a second identical field group as expected.
+* Fix: The "Add Fields Here" placeholder wouldn't hide after duplicating a section until after refreshing the page.
+* Fix: The Screen Options tab was not hidden after duplicating an entry, causing it to overlap the update button.
+* Fix: An imported view shortcode was not properly updating to its new ID value if the post containing it did not also include a [formidable] shortcode.
+* Fix: Tooltips that overlap the element that triggered the tooltip would cause the tooltip to flicker on and off.
+* Fix: The ellipses icon that triggers shortcode pop ups was offset incorrectly in of text fields inside of form actions.
+* Fix: The update button was missing on the alternative style editor submenu link available from the WordPress themes menu.
+* Fix: Honeypot fields should no longer gain focus when tabbing through fields in Chrome.
+* Fix: Fields wouldn't follow the cursor as expected after scrolling the page while dragging.
+* Fix: Recent styling updates were applying to radio buttons in the form builder by mistake, causing them to look incorrect.
+* Front end polyfills for IE8 have been removed, reducing the size of the loaded script file.
+* Added additional form builder restrictions so a hidden field and page break don't become part of a field group.

 = 5.5.2 =
 * New: When dragging a field or field group, a smaller drag helper will be used that is more consistent with the field type options in the sidebar, and the field that is being dragged will gray out.
 * New: Improved error handling when installing templates from XML.
 A message will be shown when the simple XML extension is not installed, and errors will now be shown in a pop up when a template falls to install.